ivansible/server/roles/srv-postgres/README.md

-# srv-postgres
+# srv_postgres

-This role install postgresql-10 server on linux and also:
+This role installs postgresql-10 server on linux and also:
  - tunes kernel parameters for postgresql performance;
  - enables ssl;
  - configures timezone and locale;